sam217pa/emacs-hjkl/README.md

 keybindings, _ie_ keybindings that trigger an action depending on characters that follow or precede the point (cursor).
 The idea is to move swiftly by semantically relevant units in a language agnostic way.
-You use `hjkl-up`, `hjkl-down` and other keybindings to the previous or next semantic unit (a sexp, a paragraph for example) when point is after or behind a regular expression.
+You use `hjkl-up`, `hjkl-down` and other keybindings to jump to the previous or next semantic unit (a sexp, a paragraph for example) when point is after or behind a regular expression.

 In a way, `hjkl` was born as the result of my frustration not being able to use [lispy](https://github.com/abo-abo/lispy) keybindings in all major modes.